 - Would you hire this person again?

 If you feel a question is inappropriate, say “I’m not comfortable answering that.”
 In Alberta, the Human Rights Act identifies questions an employer cannot ask when making pre-employment inquiries.
 These limits apply to reference checks and include details about race, religious beliefs, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status and sexual orientation.
-For more information, see Human Rights and You: What Can Employers Ask? in Related Information or visit Alberta Human Rights.
+For more information, see What Can Employers Ask You? or visit Alberta Human Rights.

 The potential employer will try to make you feel at ease but a reference check is not a casual chat.
 If you maintain confidentiality and your own level of formality, you’ll avoid saying something you might regret later.

 Show your support with an effective reference